The Adventures of Cookie & Cream: Reception

-The Adventures of Cookie & Cream received "generally favorable reviews" according to the review aggregation website Metacritic.
+The Adventures of Cookie & Cream received "generally favorable reviews", according to the review aggregation website Metacritic.
 Critics praised the game's innovative and entertaining gameplay as well as its bizarre aesthetics and overall atmosphere.
 Game Informer gave a positive review, nearly two months before it was released in the United States.
-Greg Orlando of Next Generation summed the game up in one word: "Delicious."
+Greg Orlando of NextGen was positive to the game.
 In Japan, Famitsu gave it a score of 30 out of 40.
+Four-Eyed Dragon of GamePro said of the game, "Gather your friends for an unbelievable time with Cookie and Cream.
+You'll laugh at the story, pout about the hard puzzles, and wonder about why Cookie and Cream make such a good combination for the PS2."

-The Nintendo DS version received "mixed" reviews according to Metacritic.
+The Nintendo DS version received "mixed or average" reviews, according to Metacritic.
 GameSpy praised the port as "a perfect fit for the DS's dual screens and wireless capabilities", and enjoyed how the touch screen puzzles affected the platforming.
-GameSpot enjoyed the game's "unique design and serious difficulty", but criticized the "bland" level design for platforming, finding the touch screen mini-games "rather engaging and fun."
-In a pair of mixed reviews in Game Informer, Matt Helgeson said the interplay between styles in the single player mode "sometimes pays off in surprisingly inventive ways", but "just as often it’s a complete mess", and found it too "clunky" to give high marks, but said "the great parts of this game are really something to experience"; Brian Vore had a similar assessment, saying "for all of the clever bits in Cookie & Cream, there’s a hearty dose of frustration to go along with it", singling out some annoying mini-games, sloppy controls and an unhelpful camera angle.
-Eurogamer described the gameplay changes as "slightly disappointing" as the player in charge of the touch screen has little to do, and noted, "often it's more entertaining to tackle things on your own, giving you more to challenge yourself with", but concluded that " it's fun to play through with a friend or to come to the aid of a younger player."
+GameSpot enjoyed the game's "unique design and serious difficulty", but criticized the "bland" level design for platforming, finding the touch screen mini-games rather engaging and fun.
+In a pair of mixed reviews in Game Informer, Matt Helgeson said the interplay between styles in the single player mode "sometimes pays off in surprisingly inventive ways", but "just as often it's a complete mess", and found it too "clunky" to give high marks, but said "the great parts of this game are really something to experience"; Brian Vore had a similar assessment, saying "for all of the clever bits in Cookie & Cream, there's a hearty dose of frustration to go along with it", singling out some annoying mini-games, sloppy controls and an unhelpful camera angle.
+Eurogamer described the gameplay changes as "slightly disappointing" as the player in charge of the touch screen has little to do, and noted that "often it's more entertaining to tackle things on your own, giving you more to challenge yourself with", but concluded that it is fun to play through with a friend or to come to the aid of a younger player.
 In Japan, Famitsu gave it a 23 out of 40.